 British withdrawal from the European Union would have a larger political than economic impact on Sweden and would change the power balance in the EU to the advantage of the euro zone countries.
 It would increase pressure on Sweden to adopt the euro.
 In May, SEB chose to commission Demoskop to conduct a survey aimed at measuring the opinions of the Swedes on remaining in the EU and adopting the euro.
 According to the survey, 47 per cent of respondents would want Sweden to leave the EU if introducing the euro became mandatory for member countries; 38 per cent would accept the euro if given that choice.
-Our interpretation is that Swedes are surprisingly willing to accept the euro as "the price they have to pay" in order to stay in the EU.
+Our intepretation is that Swedes are surprisingly willing to accept the euro as "the price they have to pay" in order to stay in the EU.
 The same poll also confirms that unlike the British, the Swedes are not currently prepared to start a fight about renegotiating their country's relations with the EU.

 Sweden's GDP growth will decelerate, but undramatically, in 2017.
 Record growth in public sector consumption - the highest in 20 years, driven by refugee-related spending, residential construction and a slightly faster export upturn due to a weak krona - will help decrease GDP growth to 4.0 per cent in 2016, down from 4.1 per cent in 2015.
 Growth will be 2.8 per cent next year, which is still well above trend.
 Smaller immigration flows as well as bottlenecks in the construction sector will slow economic growth in 2017.
 Despite rapid job growth, rising labour force participation has been instrumental in keeping unemployment higher than expected so far.
 During 2016, unemployment will drop below 6.5 per cent.
 It will then climb again late in our forecast period.
 Equilibrium unemployment is 6.5-7.0 per cent, which implies tighter resource utilisation and will make it difficult for the government to meet its target of achieving the lowest unemployment in the EU by 2020.
 Now that this year's national wage round is over, we have adjusted our 2016 forecast of wage and salary increases downward from 3.1 to 2.7 per cent.
 We expect the 2017 wage round to result in faster pay increases due to a tighter labour market situation.
 Taken together, this will result in rising CPIF inflation (consumer price index minus interest rate changes), which will nevertheless not reach the Riksbank's 2 per cent target by the end of 2017.